InsertKoinIO/koin/docs/reference/koin-core/modules.md

 }
 ```

-In the case of disabling override, Koin will throw an `DefinitionOverrideException` exception on any attempt of override.
+In the case of disabled override, Koin will throw an `DefinitionOverrideException` exception on any attempt of override.

 ## Sharing Modules